iml130/lotlan-scheduler/README.md

 ```

 ### Member Variables
 The type has to be *Lowercase String*.
-The values can either be a *Lowercase* or a *Uppercase String* or a sequence of numbers and the chars '*' and '/'.
-They are surrounded by " ".
+The values can either be a *Lowercase* or an *Uppercase String* or a sequence of numbers and the chars '*' and '/'.
+They are always surrounded by " ".

 Regex for value: ``` '"' [a-zA-Z0-9_]+ '"' | '"' ['*'' ''/'0-9]+ '"' | '""' ```